 What Role Does Our Gut Play in Mood?

-The connection between the brain and gut is so closely related that healthcare professionals sometimes prescribe antidepressants to help with signs and symptoms of IBS.
-But this doesn’t solve the root cause of what’s going on…an imbalance of microbes and gut inflammation.
+The connection between the brain and the gut is so closely related that healthcare professionals sometimes prescribe antidepressants to help with the signs and symptoms of IBS.
+But this doesn’t actually solve the root cause of what’s going on…an imbalance of microbes and gut inflammation.

 5 Ways to Improve Your Gut Health

-1. Avoid alcohol.
-As tempting as indulging in your favorite cocktail this holiday season seems, you may want to rethink that for several reasons.
+As tempting as it may seem to toss back your favorite cocktail this holiday season, you may want to rethink that for several reasons.
 Alcohol is essentially liquid sugar.
 Sugar has been shown to increase inflammation and cause a variety of problems in your gut (see #3 below).
-Also, alcohol is a depressant, so if you are already feeling down during this holiday season, it can increase instead of elevating your holiday blues.
+Also, alcohol itself is an antidepressant, so if you are already feeling down during this holiday season, it can increase instead of alleviate your holiday blues.

-2. Eliminate gluten and/or dairy.
 Both dairy and gluten have been shown to increase inflammation in your body.
-Eliminating one or both may significantly improve your overall mental well-being.
+Eliminating one or both may have a significant improvement on your overall mental well-being.

-5. Get some sleep.
-Skimping on sleep to accomplish more this holiday season may seem like a good idea… until it isn’t.
+Skimping on sleep to accomplish more this holiday season may seem like a good idea.
+Until it isn’t.
 Getting less than the recommended 8 hours per night sets us up for a whole host of issues.
 Protect your bedtime and try to go to bed at the same time each night.

 Gut health can be dramatically improved with the use of probiotics and soothing supplements.
 Here are a few to check out:

-1. Aloe vera: Studies have found that the juice of this plant significantly improves heartburn symptoms and constipation.
-Plus, it’s full of vitamins, minerals, and amino acids, which support the body’s natural detoxification process and helps calm inflammation to soothe your stomach further.
+- Aloe vera: Studies have found that the juice of this plant significantly improves heartburn symptoms and constipation.
+Plus, it’s full of vitamins, minerals, and amino acids, which make it good for supporting the body’s natural detoxification process, and it helps calm inflammation to further soothe your stomach.

-2. Ashwaganda: Ashwagandha is thought to normalize several hormones that can cause symptoms of various stomach problems.
+- Ashwagandha: Ashwagandha is thought to normalize several of the hormones that can cause symptoms of various stomach problems.
 It also has anti-inflammatory benefits and is especially useful in soothing stress-related stomach issues.
 Bonus: it can also help balance cortisol.

-3. GI Revive: This blend of many gut soothers includes l-glutamine, marshmallow root, slippery elm bark, licorice, etc. It helps reduce inflammation and heal leaky gut
+- GI Revive: This is a blend of many gut soothers such as l-glutamine, marshmallow root, slippery elm bark, licorice, etc. It’s helpful for reducing inflammation and helping to heal leaky gut.

-4. Pine bark extract (AKA pycnogenol): Pine bark can successfully reduce inflammation because of its high level of antioxidants.
-This means it can help relieve inflammation-related digestive issues.
-Here’s a product I love that contains pycnogenol.
+- Pine bark extract (AKA pycnogenol): Pine bark can be very successful in reducing inflammation because of its high level of antioxidants This means it can help relieve inflammation-related digestive issues.
 Bonus: helps relieve joint pain.

-5. Chamomile: Due to its anti-inflammatory, anti-bacterial, and antispasmodic properties, it helps relax the muscles that line the stomach and intestines.
-Because of this, it’s a popular treatment to ease bowel movements and treat gas, upset stomach, stomach pain, cramping, indigestion, nausea, and stress-related flatulence.
+- Chamomile: Due to its anti-inflammatory, anti-bacterial, and antispasmodic properties, it helps relax the muscles that line the stomach and intestines.
+Because of this, it has become a popular treatment to ease bowel movements and treat gas, upset stomach, stomach pain, cramping, indigestion, nausea, and stress-related flatulence.
 Bonus: it helps with sleep.

-6. Probiotics: Supplementing probiotics restores the balance of good bacteria and crowds out the bad actors.
+- Probiotics: Supplementing probiotics can help restore the balance of good bacteria and crowd out the bad actors.
 There are many brands of probiotics, many of which are shelf-stable.
 Look for a blend of different strains and take at least 50 billion CFU.
 Rotate the product you use every 3-4 months.

 Where To Find Quality Supplements For Your Gut

 And remember, when it comes to supplements, quality absolutely matters.
-Wellevate is an excellent source for all top-quality brands.
-You can access my store here: https://wellevate.me/drannagarrett.
+Fullscript is my go-to source for the highest quality and best selection of supplements.
+You can access my store here: You can access my store here.

-Healing your gut and balancing microbes allows neurotransmitter production to return to healthy levels, which helps your mood, lifts the brain fog, improves sleep, and returns you to the pleasant human you want to be.
+Healing your gut and balancing microbes allows neurotransmitter production to return to healthy levels, which in turn helps your mood, lifts the brain fog, improves sleep, and returns you to the pleasant human you want to be!

 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
 She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone-balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.